Freight train carrying hazardous material derails in Arizona - KESQ

 Freight train carrying hazardous material derails in Arizona

-TOPOCK, Ariz.
-(AP) — A freight train carrying hazardous materials derailed in western Arizona, near the state’s border with California and Nevada, an official said.
+TOPOCK, Arizona (AP) — A freight train carrying hazardous materials derailed in western Arizona, near the state’s border with California and Nevada, on Wednesday evening, an official said.

 The sheriff’s office had notified the National Transportation Safety Board and the railroad company BNSF, the two entities that she said would be responding to the accident, she said.